RohitSoni906068/CGenesis/01_Basics/README.md

 ---

-## 🏆 Best Practices for Learning C Basics
+## 🏆 Best Practices for Learning C

 - **Start Simple:** Focus on one concept at a time before combining them.
 - **Experiment:** Modify code examples and observe the results.